dgwartney/pandoc-book-template/contents/my-agent/stores/skill-store.md

 and Category D. Based on how you want to organize these skills, you can create your own categories and add them as well.

-## Exercise 3: Creating new categories in the skill store
+### Exercise: Creating new categories in the skill store

 To create a new category in the skill store do the following: